AcalaNetwork/hardhat-tutorials/hello-world/README.md

 Assuming you have your local tooling [ready to develop](https://hardhat.org/tutorial/setting-up-the-environment.html) with Hardhat, we can jump right into creating a new Hardhat project.

-1. Open a terminal windon in a directory where you want your hello-world example to reside and create a directory for it and then initialize a yarn project within it, as well as add Hardhat as a development dependency, with the following commands:
+1. Open a terminal window in a directory where you want your hello-world example to reside and create a directory for it and then initialize a yarn project within it, as well as add Hardhat as a development dependency, with the following commands: